 Research a Candidate Who is Holding or Has Held an Office

 A candidate’s voting history is public.
-If the candidate is running for federal office as a Representative or Senator, you can find their voting record on Congress.gov.
-For those who have held state office, you can contact your state legislature website.
+You can find the voting records of candidates for U.S. representative and senator on Congress.gov.
+For those who have held state office, check your state legislature website.

 For candidates holding county or local offices, contact your local government.

 Sample ballots can be helpful to review before Election Day and to bring with you to the polls.
-Your state or territory may mail you a sample ballot prior to Election Day or allow you to download one from its election site.
-The sample ballot may look exactly like the real one you see when you vote and will show you all the races—federal, state, and local—and candidates you’ll be able to vote for, as well as any state or local propositions or measures being decided.
+Your state may mail you a sample ballot or let you download one from its election site.
+The sample ballot may look exactly like the real one.
+It will show you all the races and candidates and any state or local measures up for a vote.

-Some non-profit organizations also produce unofficial sample ballots for elections throughout the U.S., based on locality.
-These ballots may not look identical to what you’ll see when you vote but will provide the same information.
-They are different than the sample ballots often provided by the major political parties.
-Those ballots, which you may receive in the mail or be offered by volunteers as you approach your polling entrance, feature the candidates representing that party.
+Some non-profit organizations produce unofficial sample ballots.
+These ballots may not look the same as what you’ll see when you vote but will provide the same info.
+They are different than the sample ballots provided by political parties.
+Those ballots show the candidates representing that party.
+You may receive one in the mail or from volunteers outside your polling entrance.

 Besides the names on your ballot, you may be able to write in names of other candidates.
 Most states let you write in votes for president, U.S. senator, and U.S. representative.
 They also allow write-in votes for governor and other state offices.